bakamono12/GhostForwarder/README.md

 # GhostForwarder

-GhostForwarder is a Telegram bot designed to simplify media transfer from chats with anti-forward/copy restrictions to your specified destination chats.
+GhostForwarder is a Telegram bot based on pyrogram, designed to simplify media transfer from chats with anti-forward/copy restrictions to your specified destination chats.
 With GhostForwarder, you can seamlessly move media files while preserving the privacy and integrity of your interactions.

 ## Features